Link to a webpage, email, phone number, or page in Pages on Mac

 To change whether or not Pages formats website URLs, email addresses, and phone numbers as active links, you can update the settings for automatic formatting.

-Click Auto-Correction at the top of the Preferences window.
+Click Auto-Correction at the top of the settings window.

 In the Formatting section, do any of the following:

 Website URLs and email addresses: Select or deselect the “Automatically add links to webpages and emails” checkbox.

 Phone numbers: Select or deselect the “Automatically add links to phone numbers” checkbox.

 If you don’t want links to show formatting but you still want them to be active, select “Automatically add links to webpages and emails” or “Automatically add links to phone numbers” and deselect “Automatically apply link style.”

 The setting applies to new text that you enter in all Pages documents.
 Existing links aren’t affected by the change.

 Tip: You can add a button to the toolbar to open the link editor when text is selected in the document.